Hanley, Speakman square off in House District 68 debate

 Speakman said she was a supporter of the ban, stating assault weapons are for the military and police and that they have "no business in hands of civilians."
 Speakman also said that "mass shootings are carried out with assault weapons," not handguns.

-On climate change, Hanley pointed to a failed bill Speakman supported that would have banned the use of fossil fuels in some industries like lawn care.
-He said the current timelines for swopping out gasoline engines for batteries isn't reasonable, that at the moment it remains "too costly" and the "technology just isn't there."
+About climate change, Hanley pointed to a failed bill Speakman supported that would have banned the use of fossil fuels in some industries like lawn care.
+He said the current timelines for swopping out gasoline-powered internal combustion engines for batteries isn't reasonable, that at the moment it remains "too costly" and the "technology just isn't there."
 He supports the move only when "technology catches up."

 The most spirited exchange of the event came with a discussion on changes made to building codes at the state level.